AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

 # Milestone 3 goal : crafting plant spells and placing plants

-- Make a UI screen for crafting things
+- [DONE] Make a UI screen for crafting things
-- Able to convert materials into placeable plants (crafting)
+- [DONE] Able to convert materials into placeable plants (crafting)
  - Remember to subtract the resources from the player when crafting
   - After crafting make sure to refresh the inventory/crafting UI's so they are correct
+- [DONE] Object placement system
+ - [DONE] Can place objects after crafting
+ - [DONE] Mouse implementation

+# Milestone 5 goal : refining the system & implementing plants

 - Object placement system
- - Mouse implementation

-# Milestone 3 goal : crafting plant spells and placing plants

-- Object placement system
  - Gamepad implementation?
+ - Can move already placed objects
 - HUD?
  - Button on HUD to open crafting screen?
+- Rough art for plants
+ - Plant 1
+ - Plant 2
+ - Plant 3
+- Material art
+ - Material 1
+ - Material 2

  # Reference images